 Entrepreneurs are not born, they are made.
 It goes beyond simply having certain personality traits and aptitude; the ability to apply those traits in the right way and in the right space is what makes an entrepreneur successful.
-David Goggins is the perfect example of someone who has all these traits.
+David Goggins is a perfect example of someone who has all these traits.
 He was once very depressed, afraid of water and weighed 300 pounds, but he stopped letting his fears get in the way and his mentality made a full 180 and completely transformed.

 You're born to be the kind of entrepreneur you should be.
-You can be a scammer or a copycat.
-You may be the buyer or the innovator.
-There are many different types of entrepreneurs, and you have what it takes to be a successful entrepreneur.
+You can be a scammer or a copycat, a buyer or an innovator.
+There are many different types of entrepreneurs, and you have what it takes to be a successful one.
 You just need the right skills and conditions to help you succeed.

 To some extent, many entrepreneurs have certain qualities or characteristics since birth.
 Supporters argue that you can't teach or learn entrepreneurship in something so ingrained in personality.
 The qualities of the arguments of “entrepreneurs are born” are often based on personality traits or characteristics closely associated with such traits, such as decisiveness, energy, extreme passion, strong will, intuition, persistence, persuasion, risk-taking, and tenacity.
 Not everyone can be an entrepreneur; there are certain characteristics that you have to be born with to become one.

 They are driven by internal factors and have higher success rates due to previous experience running a business.
 Every entrepreneur on the planet had some kind of mentor or network of people they could turn to for advice, learn and share ideas.
 Dhirubhai Ambani was an Indian businessman who reformed the thought process of doing business in India.
-Entrepreneurs need to convince customers to buy their product or invest their companies through the method of integrity, so that they make profits and funds for their business. . .
+Entrepreneurs need to convince customers to buy their product or invest their companies through the method of integrity so that they make profits and funds for their business.